 Frequently Asked Questions

-Yes, I used frozen salmon when I tested this recipe.
-Simply let the frozen salmon fillets thaw in the fridge for 6 hours before cooking or leave at room temperature for 2 hours.
-If you are in a rush, you can thaw them in a lukewarm water bath for 30 minutes.
+Yes!
+If you're using frozen salmon, thaw the fillets in the fridge for 6 hours or at room temperature for 2 hours.
+If you need it faster, place the fillets in a lukewarm water bath for about 30 minutes.

-Yes.
-Preheat your air fryer to 380°F, place seasoned salmon fillets skin side down, and air fry for 8 – 10 minutes or until it reaches desired doneness.
+Definitely!
+Preheat your air fryer to 380°F. Place the seasoned salmon fillets skin-side down and air fry for 8–10 minutes or until cooked to your liking.

-Storing: For best results, store leftover salmon in an airtight container in the fridge for up to 4 days.
-You can store all the bowl components together in one container.
-I recommend, waiting to dress the bowls with the honey soy dressing until right before you are ready to eat.
+Storage: For the best results, store leftover salmon in an airtight container in the fridge for up to 4 days.
+You can store all the bowl components together, but I recommend waiting to add the honey soy dressing until you're ready to eat.

-Reheating: Reheat salmon, rice, and mushrooms in the microwave for 45 – 90 seconds or until warm.
-Then add the cold components (cucumber, carrots, cabbage, and avocado) back to the bowl and dress with the honey soy dressing.
+Reheating: Reheat the salmon, rice, and mushrooms in the microwave for 45–90 seconds or until warm.
+Once heated, add back the cold components (cucumber, carrots, cabbage, and avocado), then drizzle with the honey soy dressing.

 Did you make this recipe?